 Part of Speech: Noun

 Meaning: 1.
 A rushing, susurrous sound like the rustling wind over leaves or water over stones.
 2. A soft murmuring soothing sound; a sigh.

 Notes: Today's Good Word is used so seldom, we have forgotten how to pronounce it.
-The problem is with the orthographic confusion raised by the silent GH cluster that still clogs so many English words; sometimes it is ignored (though), sometimes it is pronounced [f] (laugh).
-The first example in the Pronunciation is probably the preferable one despite the fact that it is identical to the rather unattractive word sow.
+The problem is with the orthographic confusion raised by the silent GH cluster that still clogs so many English spellings: sometimes it is ignored (like though), sometimes it is pronounced [f] (like laugh).
+The first example in the pronunciation above is probably the preferable one despite the fact that it is identical to the rather unattractive word sow.
 It comes with a positive (soughful) and negative (soughless "soundless, noiseless) adjective, both of which may be converted to adverbs the usual way—by adding -ly.

 In Play: Soughful sounds need not be natural: "When the sough of traffic on the expressway near Dr. Lansing Boyle's house no longer kept him awake at night, he knew he had found his home."
 I should also mention that today's Good Word may be used as a verb: "The soughing trees were such a lullaby above Rita Book that she fell asleep halfway through the first chapter of her new novel."